YubaiTao/PersonalSite/content/post/Graph.md

           mark n with a permanent mark
           add n to head of L
       ```
-  <br> This approach use the idea that the topological sequence
+      This approach use the idea that the topological sequence
       is the reverse order result of finishing time running DFS.
       So we may use a stack to save the nodes that we are
       'finished', or 'done visiting'.

 ---
 * LC207M *Course Schedule* <a name="207"></a>